1) For 6th, 7th, and 8th grades, four 7 minute stop-clock quarters.

-* The clock will stop during timeouts and when a team is leading by more than 20 points in the second half, the clock will run continuously until the lead is below 20 points at which time normal stop-clock timing rules apply.
+(except for during timeouts, when a team is leading by more than 20 points in the second half, the clock will run continuously until the lead is below 20 points at which time normal stop-clock timing rules apply)

-4) 3 Timeouts per game.
-1 additional timeout per overtime.
-Timeouts do carry over to 2nd half.
+4) 3 Timeouts per game(all carry over to 2nd half).
+1 additional timeout per overtime (no carry over from regulation).

 5) 5 Fouls per player